Crash Dive

-Crash Dive is a World War II film in Technicolor released in 1943.
+Crash Dive is a World War II war film in Technicolor released in 1943.
 It was directed by Archie Mayo, written by Jo Swerling (from a story by W.R.
 Burnett), and starred Tyrone Power, Dana Andrews, and Anne Baxter.
 The film was the last for Power before assignment to recruit training, as he had already enlisted in the United States Marine Corps.